Prepper First Aid Kit: Complete Checklist & Guide

 Why a Prepper First Aid Kit Matters

 During the February 2021 ice storms that hammered the Pacific Northwest, pharmacies in some areas were inaccessible for three to five days.
-Roads were impassable, power was out, and hospitals were overwhelmed with hypothermia and fall injuries.
+Roads were impassable.
+Power was out.
+Hospitals were overwhelmed with hypothermia and fall injuries.
 The people who fared best had medical supplies already staged at home.

 FEMA has long recommended self-sufficiency for at least 72 hours.
 But in 2024, that recommendation was extended to two weeks for catastrophic events — including the Cascadia Subduction Zone earthquake scenario that seismologists have warned about for decades.
-If a 9.0 earthquake hits the Pacific Northwest, hospitals in the impact zone will be non-functional.
+If a 9.0 earthquake hits the Pacific Northwest, hospitals in the impact zone won’t function.
 Period.

 How It Differs From a Basic First Aid Kit